LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-java-refresh.md

 **Variable Scope**
 local variables are declared inside a method, which can be used inside the method only.
 [![local variable](http://imgur.com/0RKLG6i "local variable")](http://imgur.com/0RKLG6i "local variable")
-Parameters behave like local variables, which can be used inside the main method only
+Parameters behave like local variables, which can be used inside the method only
 [![parameters](http://imgur.com/eg8cIk2 "parameters")](http://imgur.com/eg8cIk2 "parameters")
 Member variables are declared outside any method, which means their scope is actually the entire
 class itself.